 Rolling… my head in sync with a passing vehicle’s wheel.
 I remember watching its hub caps rotate as I spin next to it.
 I eventually rolled down a grassy embankment, totally dazed, not realizing what had just happened.
 As I got up to try to make my way back to the road, I noticed that my shoe had slipped further down the small hill.
 I rationalised that I simply could not leave my shoe behind!
 So I made my way further down the hill to get my shoe, before I hiked back up, trying to get back to the road.

 The “skadonkie” then came to a halt, as my uncle and cousins realized that I was gone, and I watched it make a u-turn, relief washing over me.
 A trip to the doctor and an injection later and I was a legend.
-By the grace of God I didn’t break anything!
+By the grace of God there were no broken bones and no concussion!
 Besides for not having any injuries, the mere fact that another car did not flatten me, is a miracle in itself!
-My grandmother was not impressed though.
-How could they allow “din dress” (her nickname for me and my skinny self) to fall out of a moving vehicle?!

 Needless to say, I pretty much made it into one of the top 10 family stories repeated at family functions.
 Which is not always a good thing.

 Have you survived an accident, or event, in your childhood that is best described as a miracle?
 Please do share 🙂